evmos/docs/docs/protocol/evmos-cli/index.md

 # Evmos CLI

 `evmosd` is the all-in-one command-line interface (CLI).
 It allows you to run an Evmos node, manage wallets and interact with the Evmos network through queries and transactions.
 This introduction will explain how to install the `evmosd` binary onto your system and guide you through some simple examples how to use evmosd.

 ## Prerequisites

 #### Go

 Evmos is built using [Go](https://golang.org/dl/) version `1.19+`.
-Check your verison with:
+Check your version with:

 ```bash
 go version
 ```

 Once you have installed the right version, confirm that your [`GOPATH`](https://golang.org/doc/gopath_code#GOPATH) is correctly configured by running the following command and adding it to your shell startup script:

 ```bash
 export PATH=$PATH:$(go env GOPATH)/bin